gree/haskell-jobqueue/README.md

 Execute the cabal install command and the library and example programs will be placed into your .cabal directory.

     > cd haskell-jobqueue/
-    > cabal install --only-dependencies --extra-include-dirs=/usr/local/include/zookeeper # if you use brew on Mac OSX
+    > cabal install jobqueue/ --only-dependencies --extra-include-dirs=/usr/local/include/zookeeper # if you use brew on Mac OSX
-    > cabal install --fsample
+    > cabal install jobqueue/ jobqueue-examples/

 How to use
 ----------